Complaints about car finance commission

 - the advice the credit broker gave them wasn’t impartial because of the commission arrangements between the broker and the lender

-- the credit broker didn’t give the consumer the best interest rate available
+- the credit broker didn’t give the consumer the best interest rate available.

 Handling a complaint like this

-When you receive contact from a customer (including contact that you receive based on or using publicly available templates), you need to consider the type of contact or query and respond appropriately .
+When you receive contact from a customer – including contact that you receive based on, or using, publicly available templates – you need to consider the type of contact or query and respond appropriately .

-Promptly responding to customer contacts (including customer enquiries and requests for information) and providing clear information and evidence which demonstrates the commission arrangement that was in place, along with the amounts of any commission payments, might help avoid the need for a complaint.
+Promptly responding to customer contacts (including customer enquiries and requests for information) and providing clear information and evidence which demonstrates the commission arrangement that was in place – along with the amounts of any commission payments – might help avoid the need for a complaint.

 FCA’s review of the historical use of motor finance discretionary commission

-It is essential that you continue to investigate and respond to complaints appropriately and promptly in line with the FCA’s revised DISP requirements, and that you continue to cooperate with us where complaints are made to our service, in line with your regulatory obligations.
+It is essential that you continue to investigate and respond to complaints appropriately and promptly in line with the FCA’s revised DISP requirements.
+And it is crucial that you:

 Complaints that were already logged with us won’t be impacted by the FCA’s investigation and will continue through our process.